SumeghaGodara/snakemake/tutorial.md

 rm data/*.html
 snakemake
 ```
-note that you don't need to remove *all* the output files to rerun a command - just remove *one* of them.
+> Note that you don't need to remove *all* the output files to rerun a command - just remove *one* of them.

 You can *also* update the timestamp on an *input* file, and snakemake will figure out that the output file is older than the input file, and rerun things.